hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/__init__.md

 5. **Replace Placeholders:**  **Crucially**, remember to replace the placeholder comments (`# Replace with the correct mode if available.`, etc.) with the actual code and behavior of your `CodeAssistant` class and its methods.

-6. **Fixtures (If Needed):** The example shows how to define a fixture, but it's only used for illustrative purposes.
+6. **Fixtures (If Needed):** The example shows how to define a fixture, but it's only used for illuStartive purposes.
 If your code requires fixtures, adapt the fixture definition to fit your needs.

-This revised example is more comprehensive and demonstrates good practices for writing `pytest` tests.
+This revised example is more comprehensive and demonStartes good practices for writing `pytest` tests.
 Remember to adapt it to the specific methods, attributes, and functionalities of your actual `CodeAssistant` class.
 Always focus on testing the expected outputs and behaviors based on your implementation details.
 Remember to replace `DummyCodeAssistant` with the actual class.